Jeff Robbin

-Jeffrey L. Robbin is an executive and software engineer at Apple, Inc. He developed the SoundJam music player software, which was acquired by Apple in 2000.
+Jeffrey L. Robbin (born September 8, 1969) is an executive and software engineer at Apple, Inc. He developed the SoundJam music player software, which was acquired by Apple in 2000.
 There, he created iTunes, and was "closely involved" with the iPod's development.
-In 2011, Bloomberg reported that he was leading development of an Apple television set, a device rumored in Steve Jobs's autobiography.
+In 2011, Bloomberg reported that he was leading development of an Apple television set.
 As of 2018, he led the Apple Music engineering teams.

 Early life

-Robbin was born in Chicago.
+Robbin was born in Port Chester, New York and raised in Highland Park, Illinois.
+His father, David, owned a residential real estate company, and his mother, Marilyn, was a first grade teacher.
 Robbin holds a BS in Computer Science from the University of Iowa and an MBA from the University of Illinois.

 Career

 While pursuing an MBA, Robbin joined Apple in 1992.
 There, he worked on Copland, Apple's troubled operating system project, alongside fellow software engineer Bill Kincaid.
 Robbin and Kincaid both left Apple in early 1997; Kincaid joined a startup, while Robbin went on to create several Mac utilities which were distributed by Casady & Greene.
 One of these utilities was Conflict Catcher, a system extension for the classic Mac OS that could automatically detect and resolve conflicts between system extensions; these conflicts were one of the main causes of Mac OS system crashes.